 The explosion of artificial intelligence (AI) in cybersecurity is due to its many powerful features, such as continuous learning and adaptation, problem-solving, and massive data-handling capabilities.
-However, the protections against threats made possible with artificial intelligence in cybersecurity are challenged by the adoption of AI by cybercriminals.
+These advanced features enable AI to process and analyze vast amounts of data at unparalleled speeds, identifying anomalies and potential threats that traditional methods might miss.
+Powered by artificial intelligence, cybersecurity solutions can provide greater protection than ever before.

 For the modern enterprise, manual identity governance isn't a secure, scalable solution.
 Learn about artificial intelligence-driven identity security.